Christmas Is All Around Us

 4. Live Music At Jan-Wellem-Square

-A new attraction in 2017 is the “Magic Sky” at Jan-Wellem-Square.
+A new attraction since 2017 is the “Magic Sky” at Jan-Wellem-Square.
 Sixteen artists play Christmas music on 32 nights from 7 – 8 p.m.
 Each night the musicians play songs from different genres like Gospel, Jazz, and traditional Christmas Songs while the Magic Sky appears like a sky full of stars.

 5. Children Tent At Schadow-Square